Songs, Arrangements, Keys, and Files

 - Notes are only visible on the Arrangement Page, and they are separate from the Song Notes.

-- Give your arrangement a descriptive title, like the name of a recording or artist or a ministry in your church, to help you differentiate it from other arrangements you might add in the future.
+Name your arrangement based on the artist, style, or a ministry in your church to help you differentiate it from other arrangements when scheduling.

-- Set any tags.
-Any that are required will be marked.
+- Set any tags; required tags will be marked.

 - If you've integrated with a SongSelect account, you have the option to import lyrics.

 - If you've enabled PraiseCharts and purchased a file for your song, you can import the file(s) by choosing them from the dropdown.